Exercise Science and Health Promotion

 Specializations: online education, sports medicine, athletic training

 William B. Biddington, Ed.D., M.S., B.S.P.E.
-(West Virginia University), Professor, FAR; Specializations: athletic training, health and wellness, sport management, curriculum development
+(West Virginia University), Professor, Faculty Athletics Representative; Specializations: athletic training, health and wellness, sport management, curriculum development

 Marc S. Federico, D.P.T., M.P.T.
 (Slippery Rock University), B.S.
 (University of Pittsburgh), Associate Professor; Specializations: corrective exercise, postural awareness/correction, muscular imbalance; Research Interests: spine, hip, shoulder rehabilitation/function/stabilization